peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 * `boolean getUseIndefLengthStrings()`<br>
  Gets a value indicating whether to always encode strings with a definite-length encoding.
-* `int getValue()`<br>
- Deprecated.
-Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.
- Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.
-* `CBOREncodeOptions Or​(CBOREncodeOptions o)`<br>
- Deprecated.
-May be removed in a later version.
- May be removed in a later version.

 ## Field Details

-### None
-    @Deprecated public static final CBOREncodeOptions None Deprecated.
-<div class='deprecationComment'>Use 'new CBOREncodeOptions(true,true)' instead.
-Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.
-'CBOREncodeOptions.Default' contains recommended default options that may be adopted by certain CBORObject methods in the next major version.</div>

 ### Default
     public static final CBOREncodeOptions Default